drewalth/CoreDataExploration/README.md

 # CoreDataExploration

-A small proof-of-concept for using CoreData and the Codable protocol.
+A proof-of-concept for using CoreData and the Codable protocol to help work with JSON from a remote API.

 ## System Requirements